 Simulated difference in the mean annual number of heating degree days

-Simulated difference in the mean annual number of heating degree days for the Midwest region, for the 2041-2070 time period with respect to the reference period of 1980-2000 (top).
+Simulated difference in the mean annual number of heating degree days for the Southeast region, for the 2041-2070 time period with respect to the reference period of 1980-2000 (top).
 Color with hatching (category 3) indicates that more than 50% of the models show a statistically significant change in the number of heating degree days, and more than 67% agree on the sign of the change (see text).
 Mean annual number of heating degree days for the 1980-2000 reference period (bottom left).
 Simulated mean annual number of heating degree days for the 2041-2070 future time period (bottom right).
 These are multi-model means from 8 NARCCAP regional climate simulations for the high (A2) emissions scenario.
-Grid boxes whose centers are over the Great Lakes or outside the 8-state region are masked out.
-There are decreases everywhere with the largest decreases in the north.
+There are decreases everywhere with the largest changes in the north.

 Mean annual difference in the number of heating degree days (degree days), Mean annual number of heating degree days (null)